r23712/Front-end-Developer-Interview-Questions/README.md

 * What is the arity of a function?
 	* *The number of arguments expected by a function. <small>([source])(https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/arity)</small>*

+* What is "use strict";? what are the advantages and disadvantages to using it?
+	* Well strick mode improves Javascript code by enforcing better programming pratices and eliminating some of the languages insecure and ill-advised features.

 ## JS-Code Examples: